MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting

-\begin{itemize} \item We introduce a loss function that is less sensitive to outliers and extreme tails of the data distribution.
-This robustness ensures that the forecaster focuses on the overall data structure rather than being unduly influenced by anomalies. \item The proposed loss function has a closed-form expression, allowing for the analytical computation of derivatives.
-This feature is particularly advantageous for training deep learning models, as it enables seamless integration with backpropagation algorithms and reduces computational overhead. \item We conduct extensive experiments using deep probabilistic forecasting models on real-world datasets.
-Our results show that the proposed loss function outperforms traditional scoring rules in terms of both accuracy and robustness. \end{itemize}
+\begin{itemize}[nosep, noitemsep] \item We propose a scoring rule for multivariate probabilistic forecasting that is less sensitive to outliers and extreme tails of the data distribution.
+Under the Gaussian assumption, we prove that this scoring rule is strictly proper.
+Its robustness ensures that the resulting forecaster prioritizes the overall data structure rather than being disproportionately affected by anomalies. \item The proposed scoring rule has a closed-form expression, allowing for the analytical computation of derivatives.
+This feature is particularly advantageous for training deep learning models, as it enables seamless integration with backpropagation algorithms and reduces computational overhead. \item We perform extensive experiments with deep probabilistic forecasting models on real-world datasets.
+Our results demonstrate that the proposed method balances accuracy and efficiency more effectively than common scoring rules. \end{itemize}

-\section{\MakeUppercase{Related Work}}
+\section{Related Work}